-- (f) in the case of a person who is, or is reasonably suspected to be, of unsound mind or addicted to drugs or alcohol, for the purpose of the care or treatment of that person or the protection of the community; - (g) for the purpose of preventing the unlawful entry of that person into Uganda, or for the purpose of effecting the expulsion, extradition or other lawful removal of that person from Uganda or for the purpose of restricting that person while being conveyed through Uganda in the course of the extradition or removal of that person as a convicted prisoner from one country to another; or - (h) as may be authorised by law, in any other circumstances similar to any of the cases specified in paragraphs (a) to (g) of this clause.

-(2) A person arrested, restricted or detained shall be kept in a place authorised by law.

-(3) A person arrested, restricted or detained shall be informed immediately, in a language that the person understands, of the reasons for the arrest, restriction or detention and of his or her right to a lawyer of his or her choice.

-- (4) A person arrested or detained- - (a) for the purpose of bringing him or her before a court in execution of an order of a court; or - (b) upon reasonable suspicion of his or her having committed or being about to commit a criminal offence under the laws of Uganda, shall, if not carlier released, be brought to court as soon as possible but in any case not later than forty-eight hours from the time of his or her arrest.

-- (5) Where a person is restricted or detained- - (a) the next-of-kin of that person shall, at the request of that person, be informed as soon as practicable of the restriction or detention;

-- (b) the next-of-kin, lawyer and personal doctor of that person shall be allowed reasonable access to that person; and - (c) that person shall be allowed access to medical treatment including, at the request and at the cost of that person, access to private medical treatment. - (6) Where a person is arrested in respect of a criminal offence- - (a) the person is entitled to apply to the court to be released on bail, and the court may grant that person bail on such conditions as the court considers reasonable; - (b) in the case of an offence which is triable by the High Court as well as by a surbodinate court, if that person has been remanded in custody in respect of the offence for sixty days before trial, that person shall be released on bail on such conditions as the court considers reasonable; - (c) in the case of an offence triable only by the High Court, if that person has been remanded in custody for one hundred and eighty days before the case is committed to the High Court, that person shall be released on bail on such conditions as the court considers reasonable.

-(7) A person unlawfully arrested, restricted or detained by any other person or authority shall be entitled to compensation from that other person or authority whether it is the State or an agency of the State or other person or authority.
+Power to deport citizens Extradition procedure Restrictions on entry or exit g. for the purpose of preventing the unlawful entry of that person into Uganda, or for the purpose of effecting the expulsion, extradition or other lawful removal of that person from Uganda or for the purpose of restricting that person while being conveyed through Uganda in the course of the extradition or removal of that person as a convicted prisoner from one country to another; or h. as may be authorised by law, in any other circumstances similar to any of the cases specified in paragraphs (a) to (g) of this clause.
+2. A person arrested, restricted or detained shall be kept in a place authorised by law.
+Right to counsel Trial in native language of accused 3.
+A person arrested, restricted or detained shall be informed immediately, in a language that the person understands, of the reasons for the arrest, restriction or detention and of his or her right to a lawyer of his or her choice.
+Protection from unjustified restraint 4.
+A person arrested or detained- a. for the purpose of bringing him or her before a court in execution of an order of a court; or b. upon reasonable suspicion of his or her having committed or being about to commit a criminal offence under the laws of Uganda, shall, if not earlier released, be brought to court as soon as possible but in any case not later than forty-eight hours from the time of his or her arrest.
+5. Where a person is restricted or detained- a. the next-of-kin of that person shall, at the request of that person, be informed as soon as practicable of the restriction or detention; b. the next-of-kin, lawyer and personal doctor of that person shall be allowed reasonable access to that person; and c. that person shall be allowed access to medical treatment including, at the request and at the cost of that person, access to private medical treatment. • Right to pre-trial release 6.
+Where a person is arrested in respect of a criminal offence- a. the person is entitled to apply to the court to be released on bail and the court may grant that person bail on such conditions as the court considers reasonable; b. in the case of an offence which is triable by the High Court as well as by a subordinate court, if that person has been remanded in custody in respect of the offence for sixty days before trial, that person shall be released on bail on such conditions as the court considers reasonable; c. in the case of an offence triable only by the High Court, if that person has been remanded in custody for one hundred and eighty days before the case is committed to the High Court, that person shall be released on bail on such conditions as the court considers reasonable; • Protection from false imprisonment 7.
+A person unlawfully arrested, restricted or detained by any other person or authority, shall be entitled to compensation from that other person or authority whether it is the State or an agency of the State or other person or authority.

-(8) Where a person is convicted and sentenced to a term of imprisonment for an offence, any period he or she spends in lawful custody in respect of the offence before the completion of his or her trial shall be taken into account in imposing the term of imprisonment.

-(9) The right to an order of habeas corpus shall be inviolable and shall not be suspended.
+- 8. Where a person is convicted and sentenced to a term of imprisonment for an offence, any period he or she spends in lawful custody in respect of the offence before the completion of his or her trial shall be taken into account in imposing the term of imprisonment. - 9.
+The right to an order of habeas corpus shall be inviolable and shall not be suspended.